stefanm95/knowledge-hub/README.md

 npm start
 ```

-The server will start on the specified port (default is 3000).
-You can then access the API endpoints for user registration and login.
+The server will start on the specified port (default is 5000).
+You can then access the API endpoints for user registration, login, team management, and invitations.

+## API Endpoints

+### Authentication
+- `POST /api/auth/register`: Register a new user
+- `POST /api/auth/login`: Log in a user and receive a JWT token

+### Team Management
+- `POST /api/team`: Create a new team
+- `POST /api/team/invite/:teamId`: Invite a user to a team
+- `POST /api/team/accept-invitation/:token`: Accept an invitation to join a team

+### Cron Job
+- A cron job runs daily at midnight to clean up expired invitations from the database.

+## Testing the Invitation System

+1. **Send an Invitation**:
+   - Use the `/api/team/invite/:teamId` endpoint to send an invitation.
+   - Check the server logs for the Ethereal email preview URL.

+2. **Accept the Invitation**:
+   - Use the `/api/team/accept-invitation/:token` endpoint to accept the invitation.

+3. **Expired Invitations**:
+   - Expired invitations are automatically cleaned up by the cron job.

 ## Contributing